Every worker over the age of 16 is liable to pay Income Tax and National Insurance contributions. The amount you pay will depend on how much you earn.

 You may also pay Income Tax on your earnings.
 Your local tax office will give you a tax code which tells you how much you can earn before you pay any income tax.

-For the tax year 2014-2015 your personal allowance - the amount you can earn in a year without paying any tax - is £10,000.
+For the tax year 2015-2016 your personal allowance - the amount you can earn in a year without paying any tax - is £10,600.
 Tax is taken from the rest of your salary.
-The current amount you will pay in tax is 20% of your pay after your tax allowance.
+The current amount you will pay in tax is 20% of your pay after your tax allowance on earnings up to £31,785.

 At the end of each tax year you will receive a P60 form which tells you how much you have earned and how much tax you have paid that year.
 You must keep your P60s in a safe place.